natsudong/DB_PRO/README.md

 >week 9

+* Improve and complete the logical physical structure design of DB
-* realize functions for manager
+* Realize functions for manager
-* start design the graphic interface
+* Start design the graphic interface

 >week 10

-* realize functions for customer and deliverer
+* Realize functions for customer and deliverer
-* check the progress of GUI
+* Check the progress of GUI
-* test the concurrent connect of multiple type of users
+* Test the concurrent connect of multiple type of users

 >week 11

-* put GUI and program together
+* Connect GUI and program together
+* Implement some optional functions based on process

 >week 12

-* debugging and improving
+* Debugging and improving
+* Complete and test the operation and maintenance of DB